 Do you find yourself squinting at any light—even if it’s not bright?
 Does noise cause you discomfort?
 Have you had headaches that make lights or sounds more painful to experience?
 These are all signs of noise or light irritation.

-Some Veterans experience sound or light sensitivity because of whiplash-related injuries from combat or accidents in military or civilian life.
+Some Veterans experience symptoms of noise or light sensitivity because of whiplash-related injuries from combat or accidents in military or civilian life.
 Veterans who have experienced possible traumatic brain injury may also have hypersensitivity to sound or light.

-Noise or light irritation can interfere with your work and daily activities.
+Sensitivity to light and sound can interfere with your work and daily activities.
 Being unable to tolerate average levels of light or sound can make it difficult to go outside, participate in social events, or do your job.
 Sometimes noise or light irritation is related to other health conditions that should be addressed.

 If I’m experiencing noise or light irritation, what can I do about it right away?